Preston Singletary

 • Anchorage Museum, Anchorage, AK

-• The Autry National Center, Los Angeles, CA
+• Autry Museum of the American West, Los Angeles, CA

 • The British Museum, London, UK